 • Sugar

-• Butter – I like to use salted butter.
+• Melted Butter – I like to use salted butter.

 Now, before you yell at me about adding sugar to cornbread, hear me out – adding sugar to cornbread brings out the natural sweetness in the cornmeal and gives the bread another layer of flavor.
-It isn’t too sweet – I think it is just right.
-This cornbread has so much flavor that it can stand alone with just a little butter or you can serve it with chili, Collard Greens, Hoppin’ John, or butterbeans.
+It isn’t too sweet – I think it is just the right amount of sweetness.

 🍽 Equipment Needed

-Making cornbread in a skillet is really easy.
+Making sweet cornbread in a skillet is really easy.

 First, preheat your oven to 375°F and place your skillet or baking dish in the oven to get nice and hot.
-I like to use either a 10 inch or 12 inch cast-iron skillet.
-(Adding the cold batter to the hot pan will help you get crispy edges and a nice crust on your cornbread. )
+I like to use either a 10-inch or 12-inch cast-iron skillet.
+(Adding the cold batter to the hot buttered pan will help you get crispy edges and a nice crust on your cornbread. )

-Next, melt your butter and if you do not have buttermilk, prepare your “faux buttermilk” now by combining 1 cup of milk with 2 tablespoons of distilled white vinegar.
-Let this sit for about 5 minutes – the milk will start to curdle – just like buttermilk.
+Next, melt your butter, and if you do not have buttermilk, prepare your “faux buttermilk” now by combining just shy of one cup of milk with 1 tablespoon of distilled white vinegar or lemon juice.
+(I like to pour the vinegar into the measuring cup, then pour whole milk into the measuring cup until it reaches the 1 cup line.)
+Let this sit for about 5 minutes – the milk will start to curdle – looking just like buttermilk.

 A spoon scooping curdled milk out of a measuring cup to make faux buttermilk.

 The next step is to whisk the eggs into your buttermilk or “faux buttermilk” using a fork.
-Make sure it is combined well and the eggs are whisked and broken up nicely.
+Make sure the wet ingredients are combined well, and the eggs are whisked and broken up nicely.
 (Picture 3)

 A process collage of images for making skillet cornbread, steps 1 - 5.

-Next, add the egg/buttermilk mixture and your melted butter to the dry ingredients.
-(Pictures 4 – 5) (Make sure that the butter has cooled off enough so that your eggs don’t scramble/curdle.)
+Next, add the egg and buttermilk mixture and your melted butter to the dry ingredients.
+(Pictures 4-5) (Make sure that the butter has cooled off enough so that your eggs don’t scramble or curdle.)

-Fold gently, until the wet and dry ingredients are just combined.
-If you over-mix, your batter won’t be able to rise and your cornbread will be flat.
-(Pictures 6 – 7)
+Fold everything together gently until the wet and dry ingredients are just combined.
+If you over-mix, your batter won’t be able to rise, and your cornbread will be flat.
+(Pictures 6-7)

 Once mixed, carefully remove your hot skillet from the oven.
-Coat the skillet with butter, light tasting oil, or a nonstick spray.
-(Don’t use spray on cast-iron!)
+Coat the skillet with butter, bacon grease, a light-tasting oil, or a nonstick spray.
+(But don’t use spray on a cast iron pan – use the non-stick spray only if you are using muffin tins or a glass dish.)
 Then pour your batter into the hot skillet.
 It’s okay if it makes sizzling sounds – that’s what we want.
-(Picture 8 – 9)
+(Picture 8-9)

 A process collage of images for making skillet cornbread, steps 6 - 10.